Tammy Duckworth: Personal life

 Duckworth has been married to Bryan Bowlsbey since 1993.
-They met during Duckworth's participation in the Reserve Officers' Training Corps and later served together in the Illinois Army National Guard.
-Bowlsbey, a Signal Corps officer, is also a veteran of the Iraq War.
+They met during Duckworth's participation in the Reserve Officers' Training Corps and served together in the Illinois Army National Guard.
+A Signal Corps officer, Bowlsbey is also a veteran of the Iraq War.
 Both have since retired from the armed forces.

-Duckworth and Bowlsbey have two daughters: Abigail, who was born in 2014, and Maile, born in 2018.
+Duckworth and Bowlsbey have two daughters: Abigail, born in 2014, and Maile, born in 2018.
 Maile's birth made Duckworth the first U.S. senator to give birth while in office.
-Former senator Daniel Akaka helped the couple with the naming of both daughters; Akaka died April 6, 2018, three days before Maile was born.
+Former Senator Daniel Akaka from Hawaii helped the couple name both girls; Akaka died on April 6, 2018, three days before Maile was born.
 Shortly after Maile's birth, a Senate rule change permitted senators to bring children under one year old on the Senate floor to breastfeed.
 This was a symbolic moment for Duckworth, as she had previously introduced the bipartisan Friendly Airports for Mothers (FAM) Act to ensure new mothers access to safe, clean and accessible lactation rooms in airports.
-The day after the rule change, Duckworth brought Maile with her during the casting of a Senate vote, making Duckworth the first senator to cast a vote while holding a baby.
+The day after the rule change, Duckworth brought Maile with her while casting a vote, making Duckworth the first senator to cast a vote while holding a baby.
+Duckworth has discussed using IVF to conceive her daughters after struggling with infertility for 10 years, saying, "my struggle with infertility was more painful than any wound I earned on the battlefield".

 Duckworth helped establish the Intrepid Foundation to help injured veterans.

+Military awards and decorations

+Duckworth earned the following decorations and awards during her US Army career: